Aldiwildan77/inspectd/docs/SDK.md

 The inspectd SDK provides a programmatic interface for collecting and storing Go runtime snapshots.
 It is designed to be easy to understand and integrate, especially for AI agents and automation systems.

+> **For Production Deployments**: See [PRODUCTION.md](PRODUCTION.md) for production-ready storage backends, Kubernetes configuration, and best practices.

 ## Quick Start

 ### Installation